 Before GPS, the internet and modern motorways (Autoroutes), Paris point zero was useful for Parisian drivers could set their odometers to zero at point zero and follow the directions in early guidebooks along the Route National highway network.

-National routes are still a great alternative for long journeys instead of toll roads along French autoroutes.
+National routes are still an excellent alternative for long journeys instead of toll roads along French autoroutes.

-You might be interested in reading Driving in France: a tourist’s guide to important things you must know.
+You might be interested in reading Driving in France as a tourist’s: Must know rules of the road.

-Is Place point zero really the exact centre of Paris?
+Is Point Zero Paris really the exact centre of Paris?

 It depends on who you ask, but I did a little research.